Special Conference Events and Sessions

 Bench to Bedside Transition of Biomagnetic Research: How Close Are We?

-Biological applications of magnetic fields and magnetic materials cover a variety of areas as human and animal health, food safety and environmental issues, in which they are proposed as solutions for detection, diagnosis and prognosis, and for therapy or treatment.
+Biological applications of magnetic fields and magnetic materials cover a variety of research areas from human and animal health through food safety to environmental issues.
+Magnetism contributes to proposed solutions for detection, diagnosis and prognosis, and for therapy or treatment.
 While some of these applications show promise, others are already a reality.
 This symposium will gather successful cases in which magnetism is used for life sciences.
 We will learn how far we are in magnetic neurostimulation, imaging, biosensing, or cancer fight.
 This session will attract specialists in magnetic sensors, fluids and rheology, nanomaterials or micromagnetics, and an audience interested in finding out more on how magnetism can contribute to health and life care.
 The invited lectures will cover hot topics of biomedical applications of magnetism:

 Magnetorheological Composite Materials and Applications